anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

-# Microsoft 365 Apps Deployment for Autopilot Readiness
+# Microsoft 365 Apps Deployment After Autopilot Enrollment

-This file documents Microsoft 365 Apps deployment using Microsoft Intune for the MD-102 Intune virtual company project.
+This file documents Microsoft 365 Apps deployment using Microsoft Intune and validates the result after Windows Autopilot enrollment.

 ---

 ## Objective

-Deploy Microsoft 365 Apps to a managed Windows device using Microsoft Intune.
+Deploy Microsoft 365 Apps to managed Windows devices using Microsoft Intune and confirm that the apps install successfully after Autopilot enrollment.

 This lab validates that: